SeisComP/seiscomp/doc/base/contributing-docs.rst

 A plugin template can be found in :file:`doc/templates/plugin.xml`.

-It describes an extension of a modules configuration.
+It describes an extension of a module's configuration.
 This is most likely the case when an application loads dynamically shared libraries also called plugins.

 Element: **plugin**